10 Year Strategic Tourism Plan

 Adding complexity to this part of the project was the unprecedented advent of COVID-19.
 We managed to get all of our in-destination workshops completed just prior to when the first National lockdown measures were put in place in mid-March 2020.

 Given the circumstances with COVID-19, and it's impact on the glogbal tourism industry, we weren't able to get a clear picture of the opportunities for the Region until the dust had settled.

 Once we had established a detailed situation analysis of the Region, we could then combine these insights with our own knowledge and expertise to develop the Draft 2030 Plan.

 Presentations to Key Stakeholders

 Whilst Destination Riverland are the custodians of the Plan, the actions within the Plan were relevant for many key stakeholders within the Region.
 Therefore it was imperative that these stakeholders were briefed on the Draft Plan, and had a chance to offer feedback and comment.
 This process was extremely beneficial and resulted in an improved outcome for the Project.

-We are scheduled to return to the Riverland in Late November 2020 to launch the new Plan to the industry and the wider community.
+We are scheduled to return to the Riverland in early February 2021 to launch the new Plan to the industry and the wider community.

 ^ Stakeholder Engagement Workshop at Loxton